Following a 2.5 year conversion with Icon Yachts, RAGNAR has been redelivered as a cutting-edge luxury expedition yacht.

-Her interior and exterior design come from the drawing boards of Redman Whiteley Dixon, and she has been described as a 'rhino disguised as a swan'.
+Her interior and exterior design come from the drawing boards of RWD design, and she has been described as a 'rhino disguised as a swan'.

 She has a range of 6000 nm from and she is powered by 817000-litre fuel tanks.

 RAGNAR is available to book now.
 The charter price for RAGNAR is upwards of €525,000 p/week (plus expenses).
 She will be chartering in Scandinavia for the foreseeable future, but she is expected to be available to book in destinations including Belize and Costa Rica in the future.